-The most effective control option not eliminated in Step 4 is selected as BACT for the pollutant and emissions unit under consideration, except for the following:
+The most effective control option not eliminated in Step 4 is select as BACT for the pollutant and emissions unit under consideration, except for the following:

-- Alternate basic equipment or process shall not be required for modifications to, or transfer of location of existing equipment with valid District Permit to Operate. - 2.
-Alternate basic equipment or process shall not be required if its use results in an increase in emissions within the District. - The applicant may propose to use any control technology other than the control technology required by the District if they can demonstrate that the proposed control technology can reduce air pollutant(s) as, or more, effectively than the required control technology.
+- 1. Unless proposed by the applicant, technologically feasible and cost effective control that is more effective than the achieved-in-practice option shall not be required for a small emitter.
+A small emitter shall be required to use the most effective control technology or equipment that has been achieved-in-practice, including achieved-in-practice alternate basic equipment and process for new equipment. - 2.
+Alternate basic equipment or process shall not be required for modifications to, or transfer of location of existing equipment with valid District Permit to Operate. - 3.
+Alternate basic equipment or process shall not be required if its use results in an increase in emissions within the District. - 4.
+The applicant may propose to use any control technology other than the control technology required by the District if they can demonstrate that the proposed control technology can reduce air pollutant(s) as, or more, effectively than the required control technology.